Skip to main content

 Legionbound Game Cover

-Legionbound is a single player role playing game with a fantasy theme.
+Legionbound is a single player role playing game.
 It was developed by Spicy Garlic Games and was released on April 27, 2026.
-It received very positive reviews from players.
+It received positive reviews from players.

 Legionbound is a retro party-based RPG where fights play out in modern autobattler style, where the choices you make when selecting your heroes makes the difference between huge runs and getting wiped.
 Recruit a ridiculous number of heroes, stack synergies, and see if your legion holds together when the enemies pour in wave after wave.
 Build up your party to up to 50 heroes at the same time.
 A f…